Jaybro/pico_tree/docs/benchmark.md

 # Benchmark

 One of the PicoTree examples is a small [benchmark](./examples/benchmark/) that compares the KdTree of this library with that of [nanoflann](https://github.com/jlblancoc/nanoflann).
-This page shows several results output by the benchmark and describes how to generate the input that resulted in those results.
+This page describes several results output by the benchmark and how to reproduce the exact same input that was used to generate the results.

 # Data sets